 The shopping cart list will be updated whenever a product item is bought or tendered for.
 A running total is also displayed beneath the cart list.
 To empty the shopping cart, click the Empty button.
 To go to the checkout, click the Checkout button.

-Product Details/Tender
+Product Details

-When a product is selected in the search results list, the Details button will become enabled.
+When a product is selected in the search results list, the Details button is enabled.
 Click this button to display more-detailed information about the product item.
-(Note that this button will now be in a down state, and will show List.)
-If the List button is clicked, the product details will revert to the search results list (and the List button will revert to the Details button).